SimonO7/Minute-Math-Quiz/README.md

 The level of difficulty determines the range of numbers used for each operand.

 There are 3 levels of difficulty:
-- Easy: single digit numbers (1-99) by single digit numbers (1-9)
+- Easy: single digit numbers (1-99) by single digit numbers (1-9).
+    - Examples: 1+1, 4x3, 5-2
-- Medium: double digit numbers (1-99) by single digits (1-9)
+- Intermediate: single or double digit numbers (1-99) by single digit numbers (1-9).
+    - Examples: 23+5, 7x20, 12-9
-- Hard: double digits (1-99) by double digits (1-99)
+- Hard: single or double digit numbers (1-99) by single or double digit numbers (1-99)
+    - Examples: 12+73, 99x3, 76-21

+In intermediate level difficulty, either of the operand may be a 2-digit number, but there will only be one, 2-digit number and one, 1-digit number.

 #### Operations
 Currently, only addition, subtraction, and multiplication questions are supported.
+Divison requires handling remainders from the player, which I may look in to doing in future versions.

 You may choose which of the 3 types operations will appear in the questions, and can enable/disable as you wish.
 For example, if you want to only do addition questions, you can turn off subtraction and multiplication questions from the options screen before starting the game.

+### Files and Folders
+- index.html: the main HTML file, where the game is played.
+- styles/styles.css: main stylesheet for index.html
+- js/index.js: main Javascript file.
+Contains all the logic for the game.
+- sounds/*.mp3: MP3 sound files for the game sounds.